jacksmedia/guide1/docs/wallet/get-wallet.md

 [Trust Wallet](https://trustwallet.com/deeplink/) is the best option for just about everyone.
 A mobile app that can hold any crypto from any blockchain, there's no reason for beginners to look elsewhere.
 Unless...

 > Are you already using the Brave Browser?
 If so, you can unlock its built-in crypto wallets and use it to store your currency.
 Open Brave Settings and you'll find a Wallet option on the left sidebar; this can accept BAT, ETH, and many more currencies.
-Choose ETH & BAT for now, and pat yourself on the back!
+Choose ETH & BAT for now, double check that you know your Brave account password, and then pat yourself on the back!

 ![Brave Wallet screen](./imgs/BraveWallet.png)